 There are lots of differences between the sleeping needs of a newborn and a one-year-old; but what they have in common is that they both require a dark and quiet room to sleep, a good bed and a safe environment.
 A general rule is to make a bedtime routine and… Read More »How To Get A Baby To Sleep Safely And Successfully

 After their return from deployment veterans often suffer from a number of problems.
 PTSD, pain and sleep problems are only a few of them and often come interconnected.
 In war they had to face challenges like prolonged stress, repeated injuries, constant sleep deprivation, and more.
-Unfortunately, only recently has there… Read More »Sleep Problems Among US Veterans
+Unfortunately, only recently has there… Read More »Why Military Veterans are Having Sleeping Problems

 Zeitgeber is German for ‘time giver’.
 It refers to time cues that your body receives and which it uses for certain processes, like controlling your energy levels and alertness, hunger or sleepiness.
 Light is the strongest zeitgeber, as it tells the body when it’s morning (wake time) and night (sleep… Read More »How Light, Temperature and Other Zeitgebers Influence Your Sleep Time